jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d792534b92f3d1cd4410ce3
+id: 5d7925341193948dfe6d76b4
-title: Part 32
+title: Part 33
 challengeType: 0
-dashedName: part-32
+dashedName: part-33
 ---

 # --description--

-Define a new function `applyFunction` (inside `applyFn`).
-It should take two arguments: `fn` and `args`, and should return `spreadsheetFunctions`.
+Now, instead of returning `spreadsheetFunctions`, use bracket notation and `fn.toLowerCase()` to get a specific function from `spreadsheetFunctions`.

 # --hints--